Obama brokers Japan, South Korea talks as Pyongyang fires missiles

 Washington hopes the three-way summit will improve relations between Seoul and Tokyo, which are clouded by the legacy of Japan's 1910-1945 colonial rule of the Korean peninsula and Seoul's concerns that Prime Minister Shinzo Abe wants to rewrite Japan's wartime past with a less apologetic tone.

-The United States wants to strengthen the allies' combined response to regional concerns such as North Korea's banned weapons programs and China's growing assertiveness in disputed waters.
+The United States wants to strengthen the allies' combined response to regional concerns such as North Korea's banned weapons programmes and China's growing assertiveness in disputed waters.

 In what appeared to be a show of defiance, North Korea fired two medium-range Rodong ballistic missiles into the sea at 2:35 a.m.
-Japan and Korea time, both Tokyo and Seoul said.
+Japan and Korea time (1735 GMT Tuesday), both Tokyo and Seoul said.
 That was precisely when Abe and South Korean President Park Geun-hye were sitting down with Obama in The Hague for their first meeting since Abe took office in December 2012.

 North Korea's first firing in four years of mid-range Rodong missiles that can hit Japan followed a series of short-range rocket launches over the past two months and could help improve cooperation between Tokyo and Seoul.